Munich-Logic-Lab/Lucidia/README.md

 ## Notices

 - deactivated the mendatory email confirmation for signup, so you can log in without confirming your email (so we don't have to setup an email provider)
+- uses `@svgr/cli` to turn the svg icons into importable components